rupam-04/catalog-app/README.md

 # Catalog App

-A scaled down version of an e-commerce application
+A scaled down version of an e-commerce application using Flutter and VelocityX.